 If you're looking for an easy way to track your symptoms, AllergyCast also includes a simple symptoms log where you tell it how you're feeling ("great," "okay," "not well," or "ugh") and select any allergy symptoms you're suffering.
-We especially like this log because it doesn't require you to type anything in: just tap icons on the screen and tap done to save.
+We especially like this log because it doesn't require you to type anything in: just move your thumb to set the dial on the screen and tap the checkmark to save.
 Easy!

 When it comes to hurricanes, one of the most important details is the storm’s path.
 Keep up to date on brewing and imminent storms with the Hurricane Tracker app.
 It delivers official bulletins and maps from the National Hurricane Center in real time, along with animated satellite maps.
 And if you want even more analysis, the Hurricane Tracker team creates its own maps to explain each storm’s impact.
 It may not be a perfectly polished app, but it’s certainly a useful one.